gabastil/LabKeySchemaToMetadataConverter/README.md

 	* Date indicates a value to be selected from a calendar
 * Possible values to be listed in its dropdown list (if applicable)

-The schema cannot contain double quote characters (").
-Any found in the file will be automatically converted to single quotes (').

 **Template:**